 She has extensive experience as an Operations Manager within the financial services sector but for the last 14 years has been a director of her own company dealing with property searches for conveyancing professionals.
-In addition, she has been a governor within the primary school phase.
+In addition, she has been a Governor within the primary school phase.

 Sir Thomas Wharton Academy, with the support of the parents, can achieve its vision and goals and she feels privileged to be part of the governing body.
 She is committed to support the school to ensure that it will continue to provide a high quality education for all students.

-Mrs Greensill has seen significant changes within education in Maltby both aesthetically, culturally and in the standard of learning delivered.
-The Academy has gone from a place where young people are taught to an environment where they are inspired, supported and prepared to achieve the best of their ability and to have the confidence to aspire to achieve.
+Mrs Greensill has seen significant changes within education in Maltby Learning Trust both aesthetically, culturally and in the standard of learning delivered.
+The Academies have gone from a place where young people are taught to an environment where they are inspired, supported and prepared to achieve the best of their ability and to have the confidence to aspire to achieve.
 Mrs Greensill feels that the learning experiences that young people receive are key to their future regardless of whether their pathway is vocational or academic.

-He has an affinity with the local area, having grown up and lived close to the academy.
+He has an affinity with the local area, having grown up and lived close to the Academy.
 He attended Swinton Comprehensive school and has a passion for the life chances of all students from the area.
 Mr Swann is passionate about a fair education for all and has worked hard to ensure underperforming groups, such as pupil premium students, receive an education that allows them to achieve at least as well as others.